Near Nuremberg, 2006

 The question: does there exist a conspiracy (that generates absurd and pointless jobs for the middle class) to maintain a hierarchical society, with the financial capital at the top of the pyramid?

-One completely different question emerges of course: Is it better to have a BS-Job than to have no job at all?
+Of course, I can turn the problem on its head and ask myself: Is it better to have a BS-Job than to have no job at all?

 But I don’t like to do work which is essentially useless.
 It makes me unhappy.
 And I think I am not alone.
-I am an idealist.

 Perhaps some background noise is unavoidable.